codespaces-examples/rust/README.md

 #### Connecting to your Environment

 Once you've completed the Creation steps, your environment will be usable from Codespaces until you delete it.
-You can access it by going to [online.visualstudio.com](https://online.visualstudio.com) and selecting the vertical elipsis menu to connect to it from the browser or launch it in VS Code / VS Code Insiders.
+You can access it by going to [online.visualstudio.com](https://online.visualstudio.com) and selecting the vertical ellipsis menu to connect to it from the browser or launch it in VS Code / VS Code Insiders.

-When inside of the environment you can change envrionments themselves from the command pallete with the `Codespaces: Connect`.
+When inside of the environment you can change environments themselves from the command pallete with the `Codespaces: Connect`.

 > **Note:** See the [VS Online in the Browser](https://docs.microsoft.com/en-us/visualstudio/online/quickstarts/browser) quickstart for more information.

-Additionally, if you've installedthe [Visual Studio Codespaces](https://marketplace.visualstudio.com/items?itemName=ms-vsonline.vsonline) extension in VS Code locally, you'll be able to directly connect from VS Code itself.
+Additionally, if you've installed the [Visual Studio Codespaces](https://marketplace.visualstudio.com/items?itemName=ms-vsonline.vsonline) extension in VS Code locally, you'll be able to directly connect from VS Code itself.

 > **Note:** See the [VS Online in VS Code](https://docs.microsoft.com/en-us/visualstudio/online/quickstarts/vscode) quickstart for more information.